jangala-dev/product-docs/docs/onboarding-tech/3-network.md

 # Networking: How We're Connected

 Welcome to a quick dive into how networking powers connectivity at Jangala!
-Whether you're tech-savvy or just curious about the technical underpinnings, this guide will provide you with key insights into how our products ensure seamless connectivity.
+Whether you're tech-savvy or just curious about the technical underpinnings, this guide will provide you with key insights into how our products share connectivity.

 ## Wi-Fi Connectivity